What is the canon?

 - Destroying, rebuilding or renovating an established business or organization.

-Examples of actions that you shouldn't canonize:
+Examples of actions that you don't need to canonize:

 - Your character's death (unless your character is an important figure).